-Find Your Coupons:
+1. Find Your Coupons:

 Usually there’s always a Smart Source and a Red Plum, and sometimes there are more than one Smart Source or Red Plum, and then sometimes a General Mills, or a Proctor & Gamble.

 The store sales ads are usually (in our area) in the mail on Tuesday or Wednesday, or they might be in the paper.
-In our area the stores sell the early Sunday edition of the newspaper on Saturday in a two pack.
+In our area the stores and grocery stores sell the early Sunday edition of the newspaper on Saturday in a two pack.

 You can also ask your neighbors, friends, and family to keep coupons from the Sunday paper for you, too.
 Many times I have been in a restaurant and noticed that someone had left the paper behind and I just grab the coupons out of it.

 There was a group of local restaurants that got the Sunday paper to give out to their customers and they kindly gave us the leftovers!
 So, check around, ask around and see what you can find, there might be a way for you to get some extra papers, too.

-Organize Your Coupons:
+2. Organize Your Coupons: